Sal Pace

 You can see my CV, here.

-I'm a theoretical physicist interested in formal aspects of quantum field theories and quantum lattice models with applications to condensed matter physics.
+I'm a theoretical physicist interested broadly in quantum field theories and quantum lattice models with applications to condensed matter physics.
 The primary goals of my research are to understand better (1) what possible universal phenomena, phases, and phase transitions can emerge in quantum many-body systems and (2) how such emergent, macroscopic phenomena can depend on microscopic details.
 I am approaching these questions using various aspects of (generalized) symmetries and topology, and am currently working on:

 More broadly, I am interested in

-(2) UV/IR mixing, both with and without fractons, and its relationship to foliated field theory and tensor gauge theory
+(2) UV/IR mixing, both with and without fractons, and its relationship to foliated field theory and tensor gauge theory.

-(3) Applications of tensor gauge theories to emergent gravity, elasticity and quantum melting, and symmetry enriched topological orders,
+(3) Applications of tensor gauge theories to emergent gravity, elasticity and quantum melting, and symmetry-enriched topological orders.

-(4) quantum spin liquids and frustrated magnets,
+(4) Quantum spin liquids and frustrated magnets.

-(5) applications of higher category and homotopy theory to physics,
+(5) Applications of higher category and homotopy theory to physics.

 (6) Applying ideas from quantum information theory to quantum lattice models and quantum field theory.